Yvancg/mc-leaner/docs/FAQ.md

 - nothing is removed automatically
 - system-critical and security-related services are skipped
 - you can always restore from backup
+- protected system, Apple-owned, and security-related paths are automatically skipped

 If something behaves unexpectedly, restore the files and reboot.